rdp/homebrew-openssh-gssapi/README.md

 # Homebrew-openssh-with-various-patches

 Want to SSH into servers without having to type your password every time?
 Either use a private/public keypair, or use Kerberos.
-Kerberos support by default installed in OS X' ssh.
-Here's how to make it work, by installing a patched SSH:
+Kerberos support by default isn't installed in OS X' ssh.
+Here's how to make it work, by installing a local patched SSH using homebrew:

 $ brew tap rdp/homebrew-openssh-gssapi

 $ brew install rdp/homebrew-openssh-gssapi/openssh-patched --with-gssapi-support

 == Background ===